Career of Lionel Messi: 2015 Copa América

-As Messi evolved from the team's symbolic captain into a genuine leader, he led Argentina to the knockout stage as group winners.
-In the quarter-final against Colombia on 26 June, Messi converted his team's first spot kick in a 5–4 penalty shootout victory.
-At the semi-final stage on 30 June, Messi provided three assists and helped create three more goals in his side's 6–1 victory over Paraguay, receiving applause from the initially hostile crowd.

-Argentina started the 2015 Copa América final on 4 July as the odds-on title favourites, but were defeated by Chile 4–1 in a penalty shootout after a 0–0 extra time draw.
-Faced with aggression from opposing players, including taking a boot to the midriff, Messi played below his standards, though he was the only Argentine to successfully convert his penalty.
-At the close of the tournament, he was named in the team of the tournament and reportedly selected to receive the Golden Ball award, having scored one goal and provided three assists throughout, but rejected the honour.
-As Argentina continued a trophy drought since 1993, the Copa América defeat again brought intense criticism for Messi from Argentine media and fans.
+Argentina started the Copa América final on 4 July as the odds-on title favourites, but were defeated by Chile in a penalty shootout after a 0–0 draw.
+Faced with aggression from opposing players, including taking a boot to the midriff, Messi played below his standards, though he was the only Argentine to score during the shootout.
+At the close of the tournament, he was named to the team of the tournament and was reportedly selected to receive the Golden Ball award, but he rejected the honour.
+With Argentina now in the 22nd year of its trophy drought, the Copa América defeat again brought intense criticism for Messi from Argentine media and fans.